Level Seven offers fine dining on Johannesburg’s East Rand

 Living in Bedfordview on Johannesburg’s East Rand, I am well versed in having to drive to meet friends for dinner in the north – Sandton, Bryanston or Fourways – so it was with pleasure that I invited a friend to join me for some fine cuisine less than 20km from my door.

-Level Seven Restaurant at the Radisson Blu OR Tambo, with panoramic views over Kempton Park farmland, opened its doors along with the hotel in 2020 – but don’t be fooled, it isn’t at the airport.
-Talented executive chef Loyiso Mnduzulwana has been with the afro-chic-meets-art-deco styled restaurant since day one, and conceptualised their extensive menu.
+Level Seven Restaurant, one of the restaurants in Johannesburg, at the Radisson Blu OR Tambo, with panoramic views over Kempton Park farmland, opened its doors along with the hotel in 2020 – but don’t be fooled, it isn’t at the airport.
+Talented executive chef Loyiso Mnduzulwana has been with the afro-chic-meets-art-deco styled restaurant in Johannesburg since day one, and conceptualised their extensive menu.

 The restaurant has a definite hotel atmosphere, but in all the right ways

 Offering several luxurious and spacious areas for guests to move between, from the main dining room, to private dining areas, cigar lounge with a fully stocked bar and the Sky Bar and swimming pool area.
 This creates an atmosphere of relaxation with a vibe of being on a mini-break for the evening, where one is able to completely unwind.